Client

 Step · 03

-Output · 6+ assets, one composite cover
+Output · six or more assets, one composite cover

 Craft 01 · transparent liquid

-Refraction one pass,
+Refraction in one pass,

-reflection another.
+reflection in another.

 Craft 02 · character + bubble

-Tone for the cover,
+Matched to the cover,

-not for the render.
+not just the render.

 Next Project